 What’s next for Alemtsehay?

-But internships were not the only major achievement of her Junior year.
+Internships were not the only major achievement of her Junior year.
 Alemtsehay was also nominated through SSP to apply for the Peter M. Flanigan scholarship, which awards students $40,000 over 4 years toward their college education.
 Students are nominated based on grades and test scores and the application involves a lengthy personal essay and an interview by a panel of five SSP representatives.
 Alemtsehay shared the story of her personal journey from her childhood in Ethiopia to her teen years in New York City, and her hard work, perseverance and academic excellence deeply impressed the panel.
-She was awarded the scholarship – the first ever that a student from SJHS has received this honor.
+She was awarded the scholarship – the first time ever that a student from SJHS has received this honor.